 - U.S. Congressional elections show 33 seats will be contested in the Senate, while all 435 seats in the House will be up for grabs.
 Given the effects of sexual harassment scrutiny of government representatives resulting in recent resignations and retirements, more Senate seats could be up before Nov.
 6.

 - NASA’s Mars InSight will embark on a mission to Mars with an expected launch in May 2018 and landing in Elysium Planitia, Mars in November 2018.
 InSight’s goal is to get the Red Planet’s vital signs: probing for seismology, heat flow and precision tracking, and ultimately answering the question of how such planets like Mars and Earth were formed.

 - The 2018 FIFA World Cup, hosted by Russia, pits 31 teams to the finish, with Germany defending their title.
 The FIFA World Cup felt feverish when tiny, little Iceland surprised everyone (when it upset England), and qualified for the World Cup.

-Download a baseline editorial foresight calendar and start tracking ideas
+Download a baseline editorial foresight calendar template and start tracking ideas

 You can download it and use it right away, or create one like it with your industry-specific notable events.
 The foresight calendar is set up to be a baseline template that you can add to and extract from as needed, or that you can import into Google Sheets or other apps to collaborate on with your team.
 Each event is set up using the tips above and includes a URL to gather more information about the events as needed.